-Dominic, a solicitor who joined Corbett & Co as a consultant in February 2010, is listed in Chambers UK 2019, The Legal 500 UK 2019 described as “a brilliant mind” and The Best Lawyers in the United Kingdom as a leading individual specialising in construction law, and has been involved in many high profile disputes such as the Heathrow Tunnel collapse and the Channel Tunnel Rail Link.
+Dominic, a solicitor who joined Corbett & Co as a consultant in February 2010, is listed in Chambers UK 2019 and The Legal 500 UK 2018/19 described as “a brilliant mind” and The Best Lawyers in the United Kingdom as a leading individual specialising in construction law, and has been involved in many high profile disputes such as the Heathrow Tunnel collapse and the Channel Tunnel Rail Link.

 He left Cambridge University with a first class honours degree in History and, having worked as a staff writer on Management Today and Engineering Today, he returned to Cambridge to study law.
 Having trained and qualified as a solicitor with Linklaters & Paines, he moved to Lovell White & King in Hong Kong and then London.
 In 1996 he joined specialist construction law practice Shadbolt & Co as a partner in the Construction and Engineering Unit where he remained until February 2010.